 In October 2004, Jodi and Steven were among the 5000 food producers chosen by local Slow Food conviviums to represent the United States at the first Terra Madre Conference, sponsored by Slow Foods International in Torino, Italy.

-The farm now also has heritage breed chickens, heritage Large Black pigs and an assortment of other pigs that are fed the whey from cheesemaking.
+The farm is often home to heritage breed chickens and an assortment of pasture-based pigs that are fed the whey from cheesemaking.